Skip to content

 blocked (via blocked_by)

-blocked_byJSON[]Array of task IDs that must complete first
+blocked_by: [] # task ids that must reach status: complete first

 The claim loop

-Multiple workers can race on the same queue safely because the atomic UPDATE is serialized at the DuckDB instance level.
+Multiple workers can race on the same queue safely because the kernel serializes O_EXCL.
+Two cleanup paths release stuck claims:

-• Timeout: resetStaleTasks() (called at the top of every tick) reclaims rows whose claimed_at is older than max_tick_duration_seconds * 3 and sets them back to pending.
+• Timeout: resetStaleTasks() (called at the top of every tick) walks the lockfiles, reads each one's claimed_at, and unlinks any whose age exceeds max_tick_duration_seconds * 3 — the matching task file is rewritten to status: pending.

 DAG validation